percepio/Tracealyzer-STM32CubeIDE-SWO/README.md

 data with good performance on STM32 microcontrollers.
 In our experiments, the STLINK v3 has allowed for reliable performance at 8 MHz SWO clock speed, enabling data rates close to 800 KB/s.

-TraceRecorder supports tracing of various real-time operating systems such as FreeRTOS, ThreadX and Zephyr, as well as bare metal applications.
+Percepio TraceRecorder is the target-side library for Tracealyzer and supports tracing of various real-time operating systems such as FreeRTOS, ThreadX and Zephyr, as well as bare metal applications.

 This demo project focuses on the STLINK streaming performance and is not intended to demonstrate